New partnership brings Clemente Course in the Humanities to South Bend community

 Nine students — ranging in age from 18 to 72 — are sitting seminar-style in the center’s library.
 With pens in hand and notebooks out on their desks, along with stacks of philosophy texts, they’re ready to dive into John Stuart Mill’s theory of utilitarianism.

-The students are taking their first college-level courses through the Clemente Course in the Humanities, a national program that the IU South Bend Civil Rights Heritage Center began offering locally this fall with support from the Center for Social Concerns.
+The students are taking their first college-level courses through the Clemente Course in the Humanities, a national program that the IU South Bend Civil Rights Heritage Center began offering locally this fall with support from the Institute for Social Concerns.

 During the 11-week fall semester, the group is taking courses in philosophy, U.S. history, and critical thinking and writing.
 In the spring, they will take literature and art history, plus more instruction and practice in critical thinking and writing.